illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 ### TL/DR

-Vagrant is an abstraction layer that sits on top of any virtualization platform and streamlines the workflow
+Vagrant is an abstraction layer that sits on top of any virtualization platform and streamlines the workflow.

 ### Vagrant and VirtualBox History